ghadishayban/squee/README.md

 ## Arguments

-Arguments all have the same shape `[conn sql params opts]`, and the first two are required.
+Arguments all have the same shape `[conn sql opts]`, and the first two are required.

 1. conn: a connection or transaction
 2. sql:  a SQL string
-3. params: a function that manipulates the sql statement, usually filling in templated values.
-  There are two such built-ins, `params` and `many`.
-See below
-4. opts: a map of options
+3. opts: a map of options

 # Examples
 [Full API docs](https://ghadishayban.github.io/squee/doc/)